47degrees/arrow-slides/processed-slides/arrow-meta.md

 Note:

-[Amanda]
+[Raquel]

-However, not only to reduce the boilerplate but also to simplify some things in order not to need functional programming knowledge to do some things like getters.
+However, not only to reduce the boilerplate but also to simplify some things to bring functional features much closer to the developers even without the need of having knowledge about optics.

 So what if we change the target?